Cascella-Group-UiO/HyMD/docs/doc_pages/config_file.rst

    :code:`array` [:code:`array` [4 :code:`string`, :code:`integer`, :code:`COSINE SERIES` ]] [**optional**, default: :code:`[]`] {units: :math:`\text{kJ}\,\text{mol}^{-1}\text{rad}^{-2}`}

    Specifies four-particle torsional potentials by cosine series.
 See :ref:`bonds-label` for details about how to specify dihedrals.

+Electrostatic keywords
+^^^^^^^^^^^^^^^^^^^^^^
+Configuration keywords specifying electrostatics and electrostatic parameters.

+:coulombtype:
+   :code:`string` [**optional**, default: :code:`None`] (options: :code:`PIC_Spectral`)

+   Specifies the type of electrostatic Coulomb interactions in the system.
+The strength of the electrostatic forces is modulated by the relative dielectric constant of the simulation medium, specified with the :code:`dielectric_const` keyword.
+Charges for individual particles are specified in the structure/topology HDF5 input file, *not* in the configuration file.
+If no charges (or peptide backbone dipoles) are present, the electrostatic forces will not be calculated even if this keyword is set to `PIC_Spectral`.

+:dielectric_const:
+   :code:`float` [**optional**, default: :code:`None`]

+   Specifies the relative dielectric constant of the simulation medium which regulates the strength of the electrostatic interactions.
+When using helical propensity dihedrals, this keyword must be specified---even if electrostatics are not included with the :code:`coulombtype` keyword.